Nikhilsha/scanning-of-wifi-mac-address-using-arduino-and-esp-8266/README.md

 ## Running the tests

 ```
-Burn the given code in arduino ide and open serial monitor to see all the names associated (prestored)
+1) Burn the given code in arduino ide and open serial monitor to see all the names associated (prestored)
-with respective MAC address.
+with respective MAC address.uncomment the line given below in given code to see mac addresses also.
+//Serial.println(response.substring(j+1,j+18));

+2) change

 ```
 ### And coding style tests